-student performance in the classroom, laboratory and clinical education environments.
+The purpose of technical standards is to delineate the psychomotor, cognitive and affective skills and abilities deemed essential for matriculation into, continuation in and graduation from the educational program.
+Technical standards are necessary to create specific expectations for student performance in the classroom, laboratory and clinical education environments.
 Students are to familiarize themselves with these essential functions and determine whether or not they are able to perform the specified tasks.
 Technical standards must be met with or without reasonable accommodations consistent with The Americans with Disability Act, Section 504 of the Rehabilitation Act of 1973.
-Details and contact information can be found at Trine University Accessibility Services Section 3.3 Trine University Student Handbook.
+Details and contact information can be found in Trine University Course Catalog Title IX Notice of Non-Discrimination.

-Applicants able to meet these standards sign a form indicating compliance.
-Students enrolled in the Program must continue to meet Technical Standards, with or without reasonable accommodations consistent with The Americans with Disability Act, Section 504 of the Rehabilitation Act of 1973, throughout the Program.
-Students not meeting this requirement will be referred to the Student Success Committee for further action.
+Applicants able to meet these standards must sign a form indicating compliance during the enrollment process.
+Students enrolled in the program must continue to meet Technical Standards, with or without reasonable accommodations consistent with The Americans with Disability Act, Section 504 of the Rehabilitation Act of 1973, throughout the program.
+Students not meeting this requirement will be referred to the Student Success Committee (SSC) for further action.